Henry Clive: Life and works

+Clive married Helen Sevilla Cunningham in New York in 1922, claiming he had done so as Cunningham had "the most beautiful nose in the world".
+Cunningham had previously worked as a model and it was reputed the two met when Clive painted her portrait and each divorced their spouses and were married a fortnight later.
+However, Clive had also been judge in a beauty contest which Cunningham won in December 1921.
+Their daughter Helen O'Hara was born on 8 November 1922.
+Helen O'Hara would go on to play minor roles in Hollywood films in the 1940s.

 In 1950, Clive married former actress Acquanetta who then returned to acting for several years.
 When she retired from the movies in 1953, she became a disk jockey for radio station KPOL (AM) in Los Angeles.

 Clive's 1925 Art Deco illustration Sultana for the Louis F. Dow Calendar Company was once sold for $22,705.
 Housed in the Estate of Charles Martignette, in 2010 Sultana was put on sale again at Heritage Auctions.
 Sultana was reproduced in The Great American Pin-Up by Charles G. Martignette and Louis K. Meisel.